nitinrakeshsharma/nitinrakeshsharma.github.io/index.md

 <strong>Location : Taj Krishna - Hyderabad</strong>
 I had have done my intership from hotel Taj krishna,Hyderabad.I had done my duties as a intern.I worked in all the four majour     departments which is Food Profuction, Food and Beverage, Housekeeping and Front Office.And understood their trends and SOP's.

-### My Values comes from GURUKUL from where i learned hospitality.
+### My Values comes from GURUKUL , where i learned hospitality.

 ```markdown
 [IHM Gurudaspur](https://www.ihmgurdaspur.org/)